aukspot/dles/README.md

 - [Padlock](https://www.padlockgame.net) - Number puzzle game inspired by Wordle and Mastermind.
 - [Parlorbox](https://parlorbox.com/) - Logic puzzle game based on the Parlor room puzzle from Blue Prince
 - [Pell Puzzles](https://pell.achromath.com) - Fill the entire 6x6 grid by properly drawing paths between the O's and X's.
+- [Pipcross](https://puzzmallow.com/pipcross) - Place every die onto the grid so that their pips form the pattern described by the numbered clues.
 - [Pivots](https://playpivots.com) - Sort the board by pivoting parts of it at a time.
 - [Primel](https://converged.yt/primel) - Guess the 5-digit prime number in six guesses or less.
 - [Puzzmo - Memoku](https://www.puzzmo.com/play/memoku) - A daily sudoku game where you match numbers instead of entering them.